AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 As an administrator, you are responsible for configuring and maintaining Campaign external accounts.
 As in Campaign Standard, external accounts are used by technical processes such as technical workflows or campaign workflows.

-The transition process to Campaign v8 takes care of your existing Campaign Standard external accounts: they are now available in the client console.
+The transition process to Campaign v8 takes care of your existing Campaign Standard external accounts.

-Learn more about the [External account configuration](https://experienceleague.adobe.com/en/docs/campaign/campaign-v8/config/configuration/external-accounts){target="_blank"}.
+Learn more in the [External account documentation](../../v8/administration/external-account.md).

 <!--